StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 --o-mapped-table gg2-feature-table.biom.qza \
 --o-representatives gg2-rep-tips.fna.qza
 ```
-Slurm script used for the above command.
+[Slurm script](https://github.com/StephRut/MSI-QIIME2-Pipeline-Tutorial/edit/main/Qiime-Slurm-Script.md) used for the above command.
 Here, we input our table and our representative sequences from the ```qiime dada2 denoise-paired``` command completed previously.
-Our ```--i-backbone``` will be the 16s reference sequences downloaded previously.
+Our ```--i-backbone``` will be the 16s reference sequences downloaded.
 The outputs will be a clustered table **'gg2-feature-table.biom.qza'** and representative backbone tips **'gg2-rep-tips.fna.qza'**.

 Next we use the clustered table **'gg2-feature-table.biom.qza'** and the reference taxonomy downloaded as inputs into the ```taxonomy-from-table``` command.
 ```
 qiime greengenes2 taxonomy-from-table \
 --i-reference-taxonomy 2022.10.taxonomy.asv.nwk.qza \
 --i-table gg2-feature-table.biom.qza \
 --o-classification gg2.taxonomy.qza
 ```
 This will create a file assigning taxonomy to the ASV clusters in the clustered table.

 To add the taxonomy to the clustered table we input our clustered table **'gg2-feature-table.biom.qza'** and our assigned taxonomy **'gg2.taxonomy.qza'** into the ```qiime taxa collapse``` command:
 ```
 qiime taxa collapse \
 --i-table gg2-feature-table.biom.qza \